SADGHOBLIN/celestialog-m2/README.md

     - Contact information in footer, with prominent placement of social media links.

 **User Flow**:
+- Flowchart diagram to illustrate the primary user flow through the main content features.
 ```mermaid
 flowchart TD
     A{{Celestialog}} --> Aa[[Home Page]]